ABorrel/CPDatSSI/README.md

-# CPDatSSI
+# CPDatSSI (V1.x)
-This package is mapping any chemicals on the CPDAT database.
+This package is mapping any chemicals (from their CASRN) on the CPDAT database and provide a board exposure categorization. <br>
+<i><b>Version 1 (11/23/2021)</i></b>

+# Description
+This package developed in python will allow to map any chemicals from their CASRN to an exposure board class using CPDAT database. <br>
+Seven classes of board exposure are used:
+- Pesticide: include pesticide or derivative chemicals
+- Industrial: include produces found in industrial process
+- Environemental: include exposure from environment, contaminated water, soil or air exposures
+- Diet: include exposure chemicals found in the diet
+- Food contact: exposure from food contamination
+- Pharmaceuticals: include pharmaceutical chemicals or drugs-like molecules
+- Consumer products: include chemicals in consumer products

+The mapping uses string terms in the different parts of the database.
+The all list of search terms is reported in the docs/ folder in the sources.

 # Installation
 ## Dependancy